+- adaptive mesh-generation techniques for problems requiring variable spatial resolution; and - new methods for handling problems with internal boundaries, which include boundaries between surface environments.
 Furthermore, we can draw upon the management experience of communities that have already embarked on construction of collaborative models like CSDMS.
 Several prominent representatives from oceanography and meteorology joined us at the February workshop.
 Their advice is summarized later in this report.
 There are also many components of surface modeling in place.
 Indeed, we expect that CSDMS development would begin by putting these existing models in a consistent and accessible framework.
 These are reviewed in Appendix II.
 WHAT ARE THE MAIN CHALLENGES, AND HOW WILL WE ADDRESS THEM?

-Developing the CSDMS as envisioned, will be a large, complex task, with timelines discussed at the end of this report.
-With adequate and coordinated funding, we expect the first tools to appear within a year, and the first generation system up and running in less than five years.
-The development of the full suite of components and fully evolved "best available" models would take approximately ten years.
-The program should begin with the array of fields that contribute to surface-process science, to help form a substantial base.
-The main challenges are listed in Table 1.
+Developing the CSDMS as envisioned, will be a large, complex task.
+The details of realizing the CSDMS are presented in the Implementation Plan.
+With adequate and coordinated funding, we expect the first tools to appear within a year, and the first generation system to be up and running in less than five years.
+The development of a full suite of components and fully evolved "best available" models would take approximately ten years.
+The program